Vector Search: How AI Chatbots Find Answers

 - Vector search understands meaning, not just words

-- Embeddings are numerical representations of text
+- Embeddings are numerical representations generated by transformer models that encode semantic similarity

-- Hybrid search combines vector and keyword approaches
+- Hybrid search combines vector and keyword approaches for comprehensive retrieval

 Try It Today